greedude/obsessiveCompulsiveDisorder/README.md

 obsessiveCompulsiveDisorder
 ===========================
 A decision test for ocd patient.
+See Iowa gabling test.

-main file: OCD.m
+main file: IGT.m